PragmaticCoding/PragmaticCoding.github.io/docs/_pages/kotlin-examples.markdown

 ## Variable and Field Declarations

-You'll often see things like this:
+You'll often see lines of code that look like this:

 ``` kotlin
 val someVariable : StringProperty = SimpleStringProperty("abc")